The Physical Relevance of the Fiducial Cell in Loop Quantum Cosmology: Implications for Quantum Cosmology

-Moreover, it is worth noticing that Eq.~\eqref{eq:Vuncertainty} extends previous results in the literature to the case in which one considers a sub-region $V$ of the fiducial cell $V_o$ and, consistently, previous results are recovered for $V =V_o$ (cfr.
-Eqs.~(20) and (34) in \cite{RovelliWhyAreThe}).
-Finally, this leads us to the conclusion that in a quantum theory the physical size of the fiducial cell $V_o\subset \Sigma$ matters as it directly affects the amount of quantum fluctuations.
-Choosing an arbitrary state $\psi$ such that the volume assigned to the cell becomes infinite suppresses all the proper quantum features of the system as e.g. quantum fluctuations of observables associated to a finite small region, thus artificially making the quantum description of $V$ effectively classical to an arbitrary precision\footnote{Let us also remind that, even though the dynamics of classical observables is not affected in the $V_o\to\infty$ limit, such a limit would spoil the canonical structure of the classical theory (cfr.
+The situation is however different for a finite region $V \subset V_o^{(1)}, V_o^{(2)} \subset \Sigma$ as can be seen by studying the change of physical volume assigned to it and relating it to the total fiducial cell.~As discussed in Sec.~\ref{Sec:ClassCosmology}, changing $V_o$ in the classical theory is a symmetry of the dynamics and the limit $V_o \rightarrow \infty$, $\text{vol}(V_o) \rightarrow \infty$ can be taken for any finite initial conditions on $v$\footnote{Let us remind that, even though the dynamics of classical observables is not affected in the $V_o\to\infty$ limit, such a limit would spoil the canonical structure of the classical theory (cfr.
 Eq. \eqref{eq:poissonvb}).
-A na\"ive limit which ignores the fact that different quantum representations and Hilbert spaces are identified by the different values of $V_o$, would in turn spoil the (off-shell) starting point for the canonical commutation relations.}.
+A na\"ive limit which ignores the fact that different quantum representations and Hilbert spaces are identified by the different values of $V_o$, would in turn spoil the (off-shell) starting point for the canonical commutation relations.}.~The quantum case requires more care.~To this aim, let us study the scaling behaviour of the expectation values of the operator $\widehat{\text{vol}(V)}$ and the corresponding uncertainty relations.~These can be readily computed to be (for a given value of $V_o$)